vshpotter/microsoft-365-docs/microsoft-365/topics/export-topics-powershell.md

 # Export topics created in Viva Engage with PowerShell

+> [!NOTE]
+> Topics will be retired on February 22, 2025.
+[Learn more about the changes coming to Topics.](changes-coming-to-topics.md)

 Using PowerShell, you can export topics created in Viva Engage (also known as Lite Topics) to a .csv file.
 Topics created before enabling integration with Viva Engage are included.

 > [!NOTE]